bedtimeproject/bedtimeproject.org/README.md

 ## Sass

 This project also uses Sass in a couple places.
-Each Sass file is compiled in the same directory and the corresponding CSS file is imported into the JS component.
+Each Sass file is compiled in the same directory and imported into the master.scss file in the src/ directory.

 ## Contributing